 As we look at historic maps, one of the things that stands out is how the world is subdivided.
 Take a look at a globe and note how the earth's land mass is subdivided into parcels, which are generally shaded with different colors.
 These can be broken down from the various continents all the way to individual property lots.

 The world is divided into continents.
 The continents are then divided into countries, like the United States of America.
 The United States can further be divided into states, such as Pennsylvania.
 The State of Pennsylvania can then be divided into counties, in our case Allegheny County, which is further subdivided into the various boroughs and municipalities, like the City of Pittsburgh.

 The City of Pittsburgh is divided into numerous neighborhoods, like Brookline, which can then be broken down into the various subdivisions that were created as large land plots were sold and slated for residential and commercial development.
 These distinct subdivisions are then parsed into the individual plots of land, on which exist a residential home or a business establishment.

-The Community of Brookline can be divided into seventy-two separate subdivisions.
+Through approximately 1950, the community of Brookline can be divided into seventy-two separate subdivisions.
 Each was created when that parcel of land was purchased by one of the many development companies and populated with residential housing, or in some cases left undeveloped, as with Hays Woods or the Whited-Jacob Greenway.

 Below is a color-shaded